engxiong/courseproject/README.md

 6.From the merged data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+- use melt function to create id variables: subject_id and activity and others to be measured variables
+- use dcast function to find the average of each variabls for each activity and each subject

 ##Files that will be read in R:
 - 'features.txt': List of all features.